tallence/core-redirects/docs/userguide.md

   - Plain: Simple redirects, very fast, but only for a single source url
   - Regular Expression: Defines a rule for severals source urls to match.
 Slower, but more flexible.
 - Target Link: The target of the redirect (where to redirect to).
 Can also be a CMExternalLink for external urls.
-- Description &#2139;: Can be used to keep notes for this redirect.
+- Description :information_source: : Can be used to keep notes for this redirect.
 Also searchable.

 Considerations on Redirects
 ---------------------------